40 Most Valuable Football Cards: The All-Time Dream List

 While not as valuable in general as baseball cards, there’s no question that collectors are willing to pay big bucks to get their hands on the cards on this list.

-To build this list, we relied on PSA‘s Sports Market Report online price guide.
-We've included any football card that PSA estimates would fetch more than $15,000 on the open market.
+To build this list, we relied on PSA‘s Sports Market Report online price guide to include any football card they estimate to be worth more than $15,000 on the open market.